 - Enroll in a course – please be reminded that before enrolling, you must specify what type of forklift you want to be trained on as there are a lot of them.
 The course curriculum must match with the type you’ve chosen.

-- Pass the written test - After completing the lectures, an applicant will be given written OSHA required examination.
+- Pass the written test - After completing the lectures, an applicant will be given a written examination.
 The passing grade is 80%.
 But this may be different from school to school.
 The schools may set forth a system with a higher standard.

 - Receive your certificate and/or forklift license – when you are successful in passing the written and practical tests, at the end of the course, you will then receive your certificate and/or license.
-You can now show this to your employer for possible job offer or promotion.
+You can now show this to your employer for possible job offers or promotions.

 How to Pass the Training Exams?
 READ these guides: